huzaifah-cyber/threat-hunt-operation-overreach/README.md

 |---|---|
 | **Answer** | Revoke/invalidate the active session first; a password reset alone does not terminate an already-issued live session/token |
 | **Time (UTC)** | N/A |

-**Details:** The attacker holds a replayed session rather than the password, so the first containment action is to invalidate/revoke the active session or token.
-A password reset alone does not kill an already-issued live session.
-After session invalidation, credentials can be reset and fresh authentication required.

 ---